Discover the Best Beach Towns Near Barcelona: Coastal Getaway Guide

 Sitges: Stylish seaside escape

-With 17 beaches and a very lively historical center, Sitges is a wonderful place to visit.
+With 17 beaches and a lively historical center, Sitges is a wonderful place to visit.
 Photo credit: Karli Cumber

 Garraf: Former fishing village

-Just under 20 miles southwest of Barcelona on the R2S train line is Garraf, a former fishing village that rests at the foot of the rugged Parc Natural del Garraf.
+Just under 20 miles southwest of Barcelona on the R2S train line is Garraf.
+A former fishing village that rests at the foot of the rugged Parc Natural del Garraf.
 Fine, golden sand extends up to the cliff that separates it from the neighboring town of Castelldefels.
 The village itself is fairly quiet, making it an ideal destination for those who are looking for an authentic and peaceful place to spend the day in the sun.

 images of small seaside town with large cliffs in the background.